Ovidrel Syringe (Choriogonadotropin Alfa (Rch))

 What If You Miss a Dose?

-If you forget to give your injection, contact your doctor or nurse immediately for advice.
-You must inform your doctor if your injection was not given when directed, as timing is critical for this treatment.
+If you forget to take your injection, contact your doctor or nurse immediately for guidance.

 Side Effects